Kitbodee4/allora-basic/README.md

 10. **Run Docker Compose:**
     - Builds and starts the Docker containers for the inference service, updater, head, and workers.
+## Checking Running Docker Containers

+To check the running Docker containers, use the following command:

+     ```sh
+     docker ps
+     ```

+     This will display a list of all running Docker containers along with their status and other relevant information.
+     ```

+     ## Checking Logs

+     To check the logs for worker 1, use the following command:

+     ```sh
+     docker compose logs -f worker-1
+     ```

+     To check the logs for worker 2, use the following command:

+     ```sh
+     docker compose logs -f worker-2
+     ```
+     To check the logs for worker 3, use the following command:

+     ```sh
+     docker compose logs -f worker-3
+     ```

+     These commands will follow the logs of the specified worker containers

 ## Contributing